thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 ## 1. Introduction

--Hunter, changed this a little, review if yall think it's good-
+Hunter: I changed this a little, review if y'all think it's good-

 Our team has decided to develop a web-based game called MultiPixel for our project.
 This pixel coloring game draws inspiration from the childhood activity “Coloring by Numbers”.
 In MultiPixel, users can select from a variety of pre-made pixel art and fill in the colors. drawing inspiration from the nostalgic childhood activity of coloring by numbers.
 Users will be presented with a variety of styles and themes to bring to life, from animals to nature to famous paintings, we intend to provide as many canvases as one could desire.
 Our goal is to give them a relaxing place to paint pixel art pieces, allowing them to choose and fill in the colors they desire.